snimu/blog/contents/hnet-thoughts/article.md

 The encoder and decoder of the H-Net act on much longer sequences than the main module, so to make up for the increased compute requirement, they have a lower model dimension than the main module.

 To achieve this, the model dimension of course has to be actively changed.
 It has to be increased when stepping down into the main module, and decreased again when stepping back up into the decoder.
 The typical way to do this would be to use linear layers in between, but those interrupt the residual layer and therefore destroy gradient flow (which is especially important in multi-level hierarchies, but already unacceptable for one level of hierarchy).
-To avoid this problem, the authors borrow a technique from SpaceByte (LINK): to increase dimensionality, we concatenate the small vector with a learned vector of the right dimension.
+To avoid this problem, the authors borrow a technique from [SpaceByte](https://arxiv.org/abs/2404.14408): to increase dimensionality, we concatenate the small vector with a learned vector of the right dimension.
 To reduce dimensionality, we simply cut off and discard the excess vector-entries.

 This process preserves gradient flow and thus works well, but I see a potential improvement to both parts (the up- and the down-projection).